 What are the treatments for pseudomonas skin infections?

-Treatment is based on the site of the pseudomonas infection and its severity.
+Treatment is determined by the site of the pseudomonas infection and its severity.
 It may include:

-- Irrigation with a 1% acetic acid solution in cases of otitis media along with topical polymyxin B, colistin, or fluoroquinolones in cases of a more severe infection
+- Irrigation with a 1% acetic acid solution for otitis externa together with topical polymyxin B, or fluoroquinolones in cases of a more severe infection

 - Debridement of necrotic tissue and/or drainage of abscesses as an adjuvant to antibiotic therapy